-Harrison Tweed Current Award Winners
+Harrison Tweed Current Award Winner

-The ABA Standing Committee on Legal Aid
+The ABA Standing Committee on Legal Aid and Indigent Defendants

 & The National Legal Aid and Defender Association

-Congratulate the Winners of the 2012 Harrison Tweed Award!
+Congratulate the Winners of the 2018 Harrison Tweed Award!

-The San Mateo County (California) Bar Association
+The Suffolk County Bar Association